deepanshi211/INTRUSION-DETECTION-APR-PROJECT/README.md

 # Intrusion Detection using Machine Learning

+An Intrusion Detection System (IDS) monitors network traffic to detect unauthorized or malicious activities.
+Instead of relying on static rule-based systems, this project applies supervised learning techniques to automatically learn the behavior of normal and attack traffic.

 This project implements a Machine Learning-based Intrusion Detection System (IDS) using the NSL-KDD dataset.
 The system identifies and classifies network intrusions using classical and deep learning algorithms.
 The objective is to analyze network traffic, detect abnormal behavior, and compare model performances across binary and multi-class classification tasks.

----

-## Project Overview

-An Intrusion Detection System (IDS) monitors network traffic to detect unauthorized or malicious activities.
-Instead of relying on static rule-based systems, this project applies supervised learning techniques to automatically learn the behavior of normal and attack traffic.

 The implementation uses a combination of classical machine learning algorithms (SVM, KNN, LDA) and deep learning architectures (MLP, LSTM).
 Both **binary** (Normal vs Attack) and **multi-class** (different attack categories) tasks are addressed.

 ---

 ## Dataset